 Prince writes and lectures frequently about debtors’ and creditors’ rights issues.
 He provides pro bono services to and serves as a board member of the Consumer Bankruptcy Assistance Project, which provides bankruptcy counseling to the indigent.

-Prince is also a board member of the Philadelphia Diversity Law Group (PDLG) and a past treasurer and former executive board member of the Barristers Association of Philadelphia.
-He formerly chaired the Minority Outreach Committee of the Eastern District of Pennsylvania’s Bankruptcy Conference, was a past chair of the Minority Bar Committee (MBC) of the Pennsylvania Bar Association and is the current co-chair of the MBC Community Outreach Subcommittee.
+Prince is also an executive board member of the Philadelphia Diversity Law Group (PDLG) and a past treasurer and former executive board member of the Barristers Association of Philadelphia.
+He formerly chaired the Minority Outreach Committee of the Eastern District of Pennsylvania’s Bankruptcy Conference, was a past chair of the Minority Bar Committee (MBC) of the Pennsylvania Bar Association and a past co-chair of the MBC Community Outreach Subcommittee.
 In addition, Prince served two terms as a board member of the Pennsylvania Bar Institute and was a board member of the Pennsylvania Bar Foundation, the charitable arm of the Pennsylvania Bar Association.
 He is also a Zone One Delegate of the Pennsylvania Bar Association House of Delegates.

 Honors & Awards